 - A substitute for VLOOKUP is the LOOKUP function.

-- The result column need not always be to the right of the lookup value in order to use the LOOKUP function.
+- The result column does not always need to be to the right of the lookup value to use the LOOKUP function.

-- The lookup vector and the result vector should both have the same range length.
+- The lookup and result vectors should have the same range length.

-- More crucially, the VLOOKUP function requires that we provide a column index number.
+- More crucially, the VLOOKUP function requires we provide a column index number.

 Hi Bishawajit